Welcome to our Portal!

 CORONAVIRUS (COVID-19) TAX UPDATES

 TAX RETURN AND TAX PAYMENT EXTENSIONS: The Treasury Department and Internal Revenue Service announced on March 21, 2020, that the federal income tax filing due date is automatically extended from April 15, 2020, to July 15, 2020.
-Please note at this time filers with a due date of June 15th have not had their tax return or tax payment deadline extended.
+As of April 9th, this extension to July 15th is also extended to those individuals, estates, trusts, etc. with a normal tax deadline between April 1st and July 15th.

 Taxpayers do not need to file any additional forms or call the IRS to qualify for this automatic federal tax filing and payment relief.
 Individual taxpayers who need additional time to file beyond the July 15 deadline, can request a filing extension by filing Form 4868 while businesses who need additional time must file Form 7004.